-The Committee may hold other meetings during the year to review specific issues related to executive compensation, new developments in executive compensation, or other management resources related topics.
+The Committee may hold other meetings during the year to review specific issues related to executive compensation, new developments in executive compensation, or other management resources-related topics.
 It also has responsibility, along with the Nominating and Corporate Governance Committee, for annually reviewing compensation paid to non-employee directors.
-In 2013, the Compensation Committee held a total of six meetings.